nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

    :local:
    :depth: 2

-The nRF Cloud library enables applications to connect to Nordic Semiconductor's `nRF Connect for Cloud`_.
+The nRF Cloud library enables applications to connect to Nordic Semiconductor's `nRF Cloud`_.
 It abstracts and hides the details of the transport and the encoding scheme that is used for the payload and provides a simplified API interface for sending data from supported sensor types to the cloud.
 The current implementation supports the following technologies: